SIAT-INVS/CarlaFLCAV/FLFusion/README.md

 ## FLFusion: Federated Learning With Vehicle-Road Fusion
 Federated Learning Vehicle-to-infrastructure Fusion (FLFusion) is based on Carla Simulation and CARLA_INVS (See https://github.com/zijianzhang/CARLA_INVS).
-FLFUSION can reproduce results in the following papers:

 ## Quick Start